fg-research/website/docs/_sources/blog/general/posts/inflation-forecasting-random-forest.rst.txt

 We then proceed to tuning the random forest hyperparameters by performing random search with `optuna <https://optuna.org/>`__.
-We use the last 12 months of the training set as validation set and we use the root mean squared error (RMSE) as objective function.
+We use the last 12 months of the training set as validation set and we use the RMSE as objective function.

 .. code:: python